 Like many other tournaments, the most common future bets surround outright winners.
 Each matchup and series will have their own price, commonly bet on the moneyline.
 Moneyline betting refers to prices set by oddsmakers on each team to determine an outright winner.

-For example, Ole Miss had a price of -130 to win Game 1 of the 2022 College World Series over Oklahoma (+105).
-A successful $10 bet on Ole Miss would yield $7.69 in earnings plus the initial bet amount back.
+For example, LSU had a price of -120 to win Game 1 of the 2023 College World Series over Florida (+100).
+A successful $10 bet on LSU would yield $8.33 in earnings plus the initial bet amount back.

-Another common futures bet example would be Oklahoma to win the College World Series (+110).
-If Oklahoma wins the series at +110, a $10 bet would have paid out $9.09 in winnings plus the initial $10 bet back.
+Another common futures bet example would be Arkansas to win the College World Series (+1000).
+If the Razorbacks wins the series at +1000, a $10 bet would have paid out $100 in winnings plus the initial $10 bet back.
 Other team futures may include odds to reach the Super Regionals or the College World Series.

 College World Series Format

-The College World Series refers to an eight-team tournament played at Charles Schwab Field in Omaha, Neb. (formerly TD Ameritrade Park), each year to crown a champion in college baseball.
-The tournament is double-elimination, round-robin style until the final, which is a best-of-three series.
+The College World Series refers to an eight-team tournament played at Charles Schwab Field in Omaha, Neb., each year to crown a champion in college baseball.
+The tournament is double-elimination until the final, which is a best-of-three series.

 The top 16 teams in the Division-I Baseball Tournament receive seeds.
 The rest of the field is unranked officially, and teams carry that ranking throughout the remainder of the postseason.
 While the seeding is ordered based on the best teams to least, the top 16 seeds aren’t always those who make the final eight.
-For example in 2021, unranked NC State upset top-ranked Arkansas in the Super Regionals to advance to the CWS.
-Similarly, unranked Virginia knocked off #11 Old Dominion in the Regionals and unranked Dallas Baptist dethroned #6 TCU.
-Virginia advanced to the CWS.
+For example in 2024, unranked Florida upset (11) Oklahoma State in the Regionals and (6) Clemson in the Super Regionals to advance to the CWS.

 Of the 64 total teams in the NCAA Tournament, 31 are auto-bids from conference champions while 33 other teams are at-large.
 The Regional hosts are the top 16 ranked teams and the remaining teams are placed by geography and matchup.